Lifeboats of the Titanic: Lifeboat 7 (starboard)

 Lifeboat 7 was the first lifeboat to be launched at about 12:45 a.m., under the supervision of First Officer Murdoch, supported by Fifth Officer Lowe.
 It had a capacity of 65 people but was lowered with only 28 estimated people aboard.
 The two officers had tried for some minutes to encourage passengers to board but they were reluctant to do so.
-Later testimony at the U.S. Senate inquiry into the disaster stated the ship's officers believed the lifeboats were at risk of buckling and breaking apart if they were lowered while fully loaded.
-They intended that once the lifeboats reached the water, they would pick up passengers from doors in the ship's side or would pick up passengers in the water.
-The first did not happen at all and the second only happened in one instance.
-In fact, the lifeboats had keels reinforced with steel beams to prevent buckling while in the davits (although most of the crew were not aware of this).
-Moreover, Harland & Wolff's Edward Wilding testified that the lifeboats had in fact been tested safely with the weight equivalent of 70 men.
-However, the results had not been passed on to the crew of Titanic.
-A significant degree of negligence in the training and continuing education of officers and crew in the White Star Line seems apparent, especially when noting the improper manner in which distress rockets were actually fired that night (regulations called for firing at one-minute intervals).
+Later testimony at the U.S. Senate inquiry into the disaster stated the ship's officers were worried the lifeboats were at risk of buckling and breaking apart if they were lowered while fully loaded, or that the falls could fail and spill the passengers over.
+Edward Wilding, one of the chief architects of Titanic, testified that the lifeboats had been tested with the weight equivalent to that of 70 men but also that noted that the results of such tests were not passed on to the crew.

 Among the occupants of Lifeboat 7 were: